foodfight/foodfight.github.com/source/_posts/2015-10-23-learning-reviews.markdown

 Join us for a discussion of Learning Reviews.
 What and how can we learn from failure?

-The episode will be broadcast live on [Thursday, October 29, 2015 at 13:00:00 UTC](http://everytimezone.com/#2015-10-29,60,cn3).
-Want to join the panelists?
-Reach out on twitter ([@foodfightshow](https://twitter.com/foodfightshow)) to let us know.

 # Watch Now

 <iframe width="420" height="315" src="http://www.youtube.com/embed/2z5zqY6398U" frameborder="0" allowfullscreen></iframe>